soboris/security-champion-l2/racecondition/readme.md

 ### `PurchaseApiController.java`
 is the original controller that is vulnerable to race condition (`sourcecodes/springboot-chal/src/main/java/com/cybersecurity/sechamp2025/controllers/api/PurchaseApiController.java`)

-### `PurchaseApiController_Fixed.java`
+### `PurchaseApiController.java`
-is the fixed version, you can copy the file content to replace `sourcecodes/springboot-chal/src/main/java/com/cybersecurity/sechamp2025/controllers/api/PurchaseApiController.java`
+in this directory is the fixed version, you can copy the file content to replace `sourcecodes/springboot-chal/src/main/java/com/cybersecurity/sechamp2025/controllers/api/PurchaseApiController.java`

 ### To test
 `python race-test.py` to test for race condition